ANDORA FARM

 CATTLE DRIVE WEEKENDS

-Enjoy a long weekend in the great outdoors, full of beautiful views of the Blue Ridge Mountains in the distance and working the herd at Tom and Pat Seay's cattle farm.
-This is the perfect adventure for riders and horses of any experience level, whether you've worked with cattle before or not.
+Enjoy a long weekend in the great outdoors, full of beautiful views of the Blue Ridge Mountains in the distance and working the cattle herd at Tom and Pat Seay's cattle farm.
+This is the perfect adventure for riders who want to do something different with their horses.
+You do not have to have any experience with cattle.
+If you are an experienced rider, we do have a couple of rental horses available, but you must be an experienced rider.

-Guests will learn a variety of skills from horseback, including gathering and moving cattle and team penning.
+Guests will learn a variety of skills from horseback, including gathering and moving cattle around the farm and in pens.
 Riders and horses new to cattle will have time to slowly acclimate to moving cattle on Friday afternoon.
-All of our guests are treated to delicious hot meals throughout the weekend, cooked right here at the farm and served to you family-style around the long dining table.
+All of our guests are treated to five delicious hot meals throughout the weekend, cooked right here at the farm and served to you family-style around the long dining table.
 Guests are also invited to take part in leisurely guided trail rides around the property.

-Check In: Friday by noon for Meet & Greet.
+Check In: Friday by noon for Meet & Greet and light lunch.

 Check Out: Sunday morning